 - Timothy Phillips, Chairman (Josh's Father)

-- James Piercy, Chair BIG
+- James Piercy, science made simple

 - Professor Andy Miah, previous award winner and lecturer at the University of Salford.

 How to Apply